CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 find . \( -name '*.txt' -o -name '*.dat' \)
 ```

-Note the "\" before the brackets.
-Brackets have a special meaning in bash, so we must quote them to
+Note the backslash ("\\") preceding the brackets.
+Brackets have a special meaning in bash, so we must
-prevent bash from trying to interpret them as an arithmetic conditional.
-The quotations around the
+quote them to prevent bash from trying to interpret them as an arithmetic conditional.
+Furthermore, the
+quotations around the
-wildcards are to ensure that they are passed to `find` as-is: unquoted, bash would expand them to
+wildcards are to ensure that they are passed directly to `find`: unquoted, bash would expand them to
 provide a list of files matching the pattern *in the current directory*, which would then be passed to
 `find` (which is not what we want to do).
 Multiple logical operators can be chained together, with the
 resulting query following de Morgan's laws of Boolean algebra (e.g. expanding bracketed expressions).